JennyYu2/Projects/GO Web Scraper/README.md

   - 3 --> C
   - 4 --> All three languages

-3. Relevant code snippets will be printed to the conole!
+3. Relevant code snippets will be printed to the console!

 ---